 Go Camping At Palo Duro Canyon State Park

 You can’t come to Texas without a camping trip!
 The perfect place to pitch a tent is at Palo Duro Canyon State Park!
+This state park is truly one of the best things to do in Texas!

 This area is known as the Grand Canyon of Texas.
 Located in the Texas Panhandle, this park offers campsites in multiple different areas!
 All campsites in the area offer electricity, but you can opt-out of using it to get the full camping experience!

 No matter which campsite you stay at, you are guaranteed views of the Palo Duro Canyon!
+It is truly one of the best things to do in Amarillo.

 Visit Jester King Brewery